VW Type 1

 Some Common Type 1 Conversion Topics

 Very, very seldom do we find it necessary to cut the engine bay of the vehicle for the Type IV installation.
-Almost every engine bay we have needed to trim for install was due to the vehicle being previously damaged from rear end collisions.
+Almost every engine bay we have needed to trim for install was due to the vehicle being previously damaged

 How big is it?

-The Beetle is perhaps has been the most widespread vehicle to house a Type IV engine, europeans have been doing it for over 20 years!.
+The Beetle is perhaps has been the most widespread vehicle to house a Type IV engine, Europeans have been doing it for over 20 years!.
 The Type IV bolts directly to the transaxle and even early vehicles rarely need any cutting of the engine bay.
 The beetle has a shorter input shaft and the TIV engine will require a modified flywheel to work correctly, we will cover this flywheel individually later.
 It is easy to find and modify, we even sell them 100% ready to install.
 The conversion can be accomplished with our DTM cooling system, which has been proven to be the easiest to install and most effective upright conversion kit commercially available.
-The Beetle is easy to convert, and it gives the car an entire new character, no more slow going up hills, and constant tinkering with small problems.
-In short if your car has a 12 volt transaxle you can install a Type IV really easily, especially when you opt for one of our MassIVe conversions, we do all the small work to let you install the engine quick and easy.
-The latest craze is coming with super modification of the "Super Beetle" it is called the German, or Euro look, and almost all these cars are equipped with large Type IV engines, Porsche brakes, Porsche Wheels and carbon fiber components.
-If you desire a car of this attitude, you definately need a MassIVe conversion engine stuffed into the engine bay.
+The Beetle is easy to convert, and it gives the car an entirely new character, no slower going up hills, and constant tinkering with small problems.
+In short, if your car has a 12-volt transaxle you can install a Type IV really easily, especially when you opt for one of our MassIVe conversions, we do all the small work to let you install the engine quick and easy.
+The latest craze is coming with super modification of the “Super Beetle” it is called the German, or Euro look, and almost all these cars are equipped with large Type IV engines, Porsche brakes, Porsche Wheels and carbon fiber components.
+If you desire a car of this attitude, you definitely need a MassIVe conversion engine stuffed into the engine bay.

 2270cc Aircooled Technology Conversion Engine fitted to Dave Worrell’s 1963 “Herbie X”.
 Installation by Dave McCutcheon

 The Karmann Ghia is an excellent application for a Type IV conversion, and once again, no cutting is required.
-The Ghia's attitude is one of more performance, it really needs it, especially since generally Ghias are heavier than Beetles, even from the factory, especially convertibles.
+The Ghia’s attitude is one of more performance, it really needs it, especially since generally Ghias are heavier than Beetles, even from the factory, especially convertibles.
 This extra weight is barely noticed by a converted Type IV engine, it makes more than enough power to push the Ghia and make it perform to its physical appearance.
 The engine bay of the Ghia makes it easy for maintenance, and the DTM cooling system fits with no issues, and the decklid closes fully with no interference.
 Of all the conversions we do, the Ghias are the easiest, and really turn heads wherever they go.
-If you have a Ghia (any year) and want to boost the daily drivability or all around performance, choose the Type IV for the job and you will be amazed.
+If you have a Ghia (any year) and want to boost the daily drivability or all-around performance, choose the Type IV for the job and you will be amazed.
 Ghias are really easy to work on with their engine bay, and that means a lot!